Orientation Coordinator Application

 - Ability to deal effectively with different and diverse groups of people, including students, parents, faculty, staff, and alumni

-- Knowledge of MS Word, Access, and Excel; Adobe Illustrator, Photoshop, and InDesign; and/or the willingness and ability to learn new software programs
+- Knowledge of MS Word and Excel; Adobe Illustrator, Photoshop, and InDesign -- or the willingness to learn new software programs

 - Previous leadership experience working with new students and/or major Stanford events preferred

-If you have questions about the Orientation Coordinator positions or the application process, please contact Anna Stone, Assistant Director of New Student Programs in UAR, at firstname.lastname@example.org.
+If you have questions about the Orientation Coordinator position or the application process, please contact Anna Stone, Assistant Director of New Student Programs in UAR, at email@example.com.